It took me six years to get to Japan.

 If you’re going down the Airalo route, just make sure your phone is e-SIM compatible first (all recent iPhones and many Androids are).

 My sister bought me this guidebook as a gift before I left for Japan and at first I was like, Insight Guides?
 Meh.
 I wish she’d got me the Lonely Planet instead.
-Then when I opened it up and started reading, I decided Insight Guides are my new favourite guidebook company.
-It was so freaking useful!
+Then when I opened it up and started reading, I swiftly discovered that Insight Guides are my new favourite guidebook company.
+It was so, so useful!

 What I love about Insight is that their books focus heavily on the history and culture of Japan, with big, beautiful pictures, tons of information about local customs, food, and how to travel responsibly and respectfully.
 I recommend picking up a copy before your trip to Japan, but not taking it to the country with you — they’re big and heavy, so this is one for inspiration, planning, and education.